taromakino/taromakino.github.io/_pages/about.md

 I am a third-year Ph.D. student at the NYU Center for Data Science, advised by Kyunghyun Cho and Krzysztof Geras.
 In my research, I apply ideas from causality to improve out-of-distribution generalization in machine learning.
-My aim is to develop simple and effective methods that are applicable to important real-world problems such as medical diagnosis.
+My aim is to develop simple and effective methods that are applicable to important real-world problems such as drug discovery.

 **News**
+May 8, 2023: Started an internship at Prescient Design to apply causal representation learning to drug discovery.
 Sep.
-14, 2022: "Generative multitask learning mitigates target-causing confounding" was accepted to NeurIPS 2022!
+14, 2022: "Generative multitask learning mitigates target-causing confounding" was accepted to NeurIPS 2022.